Church usher

-Cleaned up after a service, such as the Feeding of the Five Thousand.

 Organization

-Churches often have a group of people that work as ushers led by a head usher.
+Church congregations often have a group of people that work as ushers led by a head usher.
 The ushers typically receive their instructions from the head usher.
 The head usher receives instructions directly from the pastor and is responsible for training and scheduling ushers.

-Dress

-Traditionally ushers wore three piece suits.
-In most contemporary churches, a more casual dress style has become acceptable.

 Duties

 The church usher has various duties.
 Depending on the church's denomination, size, and preferences, ushers may perform some or all of the following: